• December 18, 2019

 Yes.
 Regardless of the reason why monitoring has been implemented, staff must be informed that they are being recorded.
 If you choose not to inform them then, depending on the location of the cameras, you could be violating their right to privacy under the Human Rights Act 1998.

 Recording can only be legally kept secret in exceptional circumstances.
 For example, if disclosure would jeopardise a criminal investigation.
+Such situations are rare and should be assessed against strict proportionality, ensuring they do not violate the core principles of lawful monitoring of staff.

 Can CCTV be used to monitor staff?